elunna/nerfhack-changelog/README.md

 * The Master Assassin is stronger, faster, sees invisible, resists sleep and poison, and gets one additional attack.
 * Yeenoghu's magic missile attack has been buffed to 6d6 (EvilHack)
 * Vlad gets stoning resistance.
+* Vlad can cast spells
+* Asmodeus can cast spells
 * King Arthur now resists poison, fire, cold, shock, and sleep.
 * Baalzebub is faster, gets an extra sting attack with a stronger main attack, can spawns flies (xNetHack).
 * Master Kaen also gets sleep, fire, cold, and shock resistance
 * The Grand Master also gets stoning and cold resistance.
 * Dispater can walk through walls

-#### Warping behavior for demon princes and lords and quest nemeses
+#### Warping behavior for Cthulhu
-* These covetous monsters **will now only perform one initial warp to get to the player.** After their introduction, they will revert to standard AI and movement.
+* Cthulhu **will now only perform one initial warp to get to the player.**
-* This makes most lords and nemeses a little less dangerous to handle and allows the player to create different strategies to deal with them.
+* After this, he will revert to standard AI and movement.
 * Cthulhu is a unique threat - because he resurrects he will be able to regain the warp each time he revives.

 **Medusa**